LUMCMRI/mri_safety_cases/en_US/Ketenreconstructie/case.md

 <br>

-Below you find the operation report:
+Here is the operation report:
 <br>
 ```
 Pre-operatieve diagnosis: